StatefulSet Basics

 Ordered Pod termination

-The controller deleted one Pod at a time, in reverse order with respect to its ordinal index, and it waited for each to be completely shutdown before deleting the next.
+The control plane deleted one Pod at a time, in reverse order with respect to its ordinal index, and it waited for each Pod to be completely shut down before deleting the next one.

 Get the StatefulSet's PersistentVolumeClaims: